Everyone has long been trying to cure a medical condition that affects millions of people around the world, mostly men: baldness.

 By the age of 35, two-thirds of men experience some degree of hair loss.
 By the age of 50, up to 85% of men will experience significant hair thinning.

 Baldness does not affect health, but it can affect the self-esteem of those affected.
 There are various therapies and cures to counter baldness, but no definitive cure that can reverse the process.
 In other words, there is no cure for baldness.
 The one par excellence.

 Researchers used stem cells to create hair follicles that can regrow hair after it falls out.

 This is how hair growth should work.
 Hair loss is natural, but each strand of hair should be replaced with a new one that grows back in its place.
-Scientists of the RIKEN Center for Biosystems Dynamics Research have published a paper on Nature Scientific Reports which details their progress with mammalian stem cells.
+Scientists of the RIKEN Center for Biosystems Dynamics Research have published a paper on Nature Scientific Reports which details their progress with mammalian stem cells (man will come later).

 Research to eliminate baldness

 A "definitive" treatment for baldness is to produce hair that can grow back after its natural fall.
 The chosen combination was able to go through at least three cycles of complete hair production and regeneration, and to fight baldness in all its phases.

 Before this baldness cure becomes commercially available, it has to pass clinical trials.
 So far, RIKEN researchers have demonstrated stem cell therapy in preclinical laboratory tests.
-Tsuji said the institute is seeking external collaborators to help develop clinical applications for the new hair growth technology.
+Tsuji said the institute is looking for solutions and external collaborators to help develop clinical applications for the new hair growth technology.